-- Analysis by Stop Climate Chaos has shown that in order to be consistent with the National Transition Objective, emissions from everything bar agriculture must decrease by 5% a year, every year from now to 2050, while emissions from agriculture will have to be at least halved from now to 2050. - Yet Ireland's emissions continue to increase at an alarming rate and the Government's ongoing failure has been repeatedly raised at national and EU level by both independent and State authorities.
-Just this week, the Environmental Protection Agency released its latest analysis which shows that Ireland's emissions increased markedly in 2016, following another substantial increase in 2015.
-National emissions increased by over 7% in just two years with significant increases across all the main polluting sectors. - The EPA has stated: "Achieving Ireland's long-term decarbonisation objective can only take place with a transformation of our energy, agriculture and transport systems.
+- On the 27th of November 2017, the Environmental Protection Agency also released its latest analysis which shows that Ireland's emissions increased markedly in 2016, following another substantial increase in 2015.
+National emissions increased by over 7% in just two years with significant increases across all the main polluting sectors.
+The EPA has stated: "Achieving Ireland's long-term decarbonisation objective can only take place with a transformation of our energy, agriculture and transport systems.
 We need to adopt a much greater sense of urgency about reducing our dependence on fossil fuels while radically improving energy efficiency.
 In relation to agriculture, Ireland must optimise agricultural production to ensure long term environmental integrity and sustainability.
-The growth in this sector, particularly for dairy and other cattle, points to very significant risks in relation to meeting our decarbonisation objectives." - Earlier this month, the EU's independent advisory body on climate change, the European Environment Agency, produced its annual overview of emissions reductions.
-Ireland is the third highest producer of emissions per person in the EU and is one of seven EU Member States which is set to miss its EU 2020 emission reduction targets under the EU Effort Sharing Decision.
-Crucially, Ireland is the only one of this group where emissions are predicted to continue to rise.
-It is also noted that the state will likely fail to comply with its 2020 commitments even with the use of generous flexibility and accounting procedures and it is stated that Ireland must immediately implement additional measures.
+The growth in this sector, particularly for dairy and other cattle, points to very significant risks in relation to meeting our decarbonisation objectives."